-Walking - Without undertaking a rigorous hike to the summit (the trail is over 7,000 feet long with over 1,400 feet of vertical rise) the expansive base area of Mount Sunapee allows visitors to take extended walks around the premises and stay on relatively flat ground.
+Walking - Without undertaking a rigorous hike to the summit (the trail is over 7,000 feet long with over 1,400 feet of vertical rise), the expansive base area of Mount Sunapee allows visitors to take extended walks around the premises and stay on relatively flat ground.

-Bird Watching - Mount Sunapee offers the avid birdwatcher an opportunity to see many bird species.
+Birding - Mount Sunapee offers the avid birder an opportunity to see many bird species.
 With a variety of habitat including deciduous hardwoods and mixed conifers, wooded wetlands, open fields (ski slopes), streams, upland woodlands, ponds and lagoons; habitat exists for viewing many different bird species including summer residents and spring and fall migrants.

-Picnics - Picnic tables and outdoor grills are available in the trees along Beck Brook near the South Peak area for use by the general public.
-Although trash cans are provided, Mount Sunapee encourages a "carry-in, carry-out" approach for personal trash.
+Picnics - Picnic tables and grills are available along Beck Brook in the South Peak area for use by the general public.
+Mount Sunapee encourages a "carry-in, carry-out" approach for personal trash.